Database Tiers

 Seeding a Database

-If you are in Mix mode (not using Distillery or Elixir releases) and have a seeds.exs file, you can just run
+If you are in Mix mode and have a seeds.exs file, you can just run

 gigalixir run -- mix run priv/repo/seeds.exs